grucloud/grucloud/docusaurus/docs/azure/resources/Network/LoadBalancer.md

                     description: 'An array of references to pool of DIPs.'
                   },
                   probe: {
+                    description: 'The reference to the load balancer probe used by the load balancing rule.',
                     properties: {
                       id: { type: 'string', description: 'Resource ID.' }
                     },
-                    description: 'Reference to another subresource.',
                     'x-ms-azure-resource': true
                   },
                   protocol: {